Vedanandareddy/INkConnect/info.md

 revalidate paired with a render caused by state update shows updated data on that page as only revalidate doesnot trigger render and update in the ui

+after completing and pushing it to github we skip node modules .env and generated folder of prisma so for deploying to work we have add a postinstall script